 Godzilla has remarkable staying power.
 Movies about giant monsters were a dime a dozen back in the 1950s.
 Yet while Atomic Age classics like "The Giant Claw" or "The Beast From 20,000 Fathoms" never garnered any sequels, Godzilla forged on.
 The kaiju made his cinematic debut in 1954.

 Since then, he's starred in more than 30 films spanning six-and-a-half decades.
-His newest movie, "Godzilla: King of the Monsters" debuts May 31.
+His newest movie, "Godzilla vs. Kong" debuted in theaters and on HBO Max March 31.
 The character's origin story keeps getting re-written: He's usually said to be an irradiated beast of prehistoric origins, but the specifics vary from movie to movie.
 One thing that's remained consistent, however, is Godzilla's physical toughness.
 On-screen, the nuclear behemoth is practically invincible.
 But have you ever wondered how — or "if" — a beast with Godzilla's dimensions would function in real life?
 And what kind of animal is Godzilla, anyway?"

 Godzilla as a Dinosaur

-Kenneth Carpenter, a paleontologist at Utah State University, took a stab at that second question in a 1998 essay he wrote for The Official Godzilla Compendium.
+Kenneth Carpenter, a retired paleontologist who was director of Utah State University Eastern Prehistoric Museum when we spoke to him in 2019, took a stab at that second question in a 1998 essay he wrote for The Official Godzilla Compendium.
 Traditionally, the monster has been identified as a theropod dinosaur.
 All known carnivorous dinos (like T. rex) are classified as theropods.
 So are birds.